Incident: An unplanned interruption to an IT Service or reduction in the quality of an IT service.

 - Services are provided in adherence to any CSU policies and/or practice directives.
 See individual services in the service catalog under “Related Practice Directives” for more information.

 - Party requesting service will be responsive to inquiries and be available if needed to be present.
-The response and resolution expectations are based on IT-dependent actions.
+The response and resolution expectations are based on ITS-dependent actions.
 Time awaiting customer response is excluded from this expectation.
-Customers are advised to interact with IT in a timely manner.
-The urgency may be upgraded or downgraded while ITS is working on services restoration depending on an initial and continuous issue assessment and responsiveness of the reporting person/unit.
+Customers are advised to interact with ITS in a timely manner.
+The urgency may be upgraded or downgraded while ITS is working on services restoration depending on an initial and continuous issue assessment, and responsiveness of the reporting person/unit.

 Service Hours and Response Times